SteveJustin1963/tec-MINT/code/Sine Function.md

 To implement a sine function using integer arithmetic for the TEC-1, we'll need to use fixed-point arithmetic.
 We'll use a 16-bit integer to represent our fixed-point numbers, with 8 bits for the integer part and 8 bits for the fractional part.
 This gives us a range of -128 to 127.99609375 with a precision of 1/256 ≈ 0.00390625.

-Here's a MINT implementation of a sine function using a linear approximation:
+ MINT implementation of a sine function using a linear approximation: